CrispyBun/Lass.lua/README.md

 There are more things we can mark variables with other than access modifiers, which will be shown further down.

 ## Inheritance
-You can inherit from a class to get all of its variables.
+You can inherit from a class to get all of its variables and methods.
 You can also override methods, and still call the previous method in the override.
 ```lua
 class 'Animal' {
   speak = function() print("Hi") end